Cmeo97/MAIF/README.md

 # Multimodal-AIF (MAIF)
-Multimodal VAE Active Inference Controller*
+Multimodal VAE Active Inference Controller, published on IROS2021.

 Preprint: Cristian Meo and Pablo Lanillos (2021).
-"Multimodal VAE Active Inference Controller".
-Arxiv.
+"Multimodal VAE Active Inference Controller". https://arxiv.org/abs/2103.04412#

-*This work is under review.

 *This repository includes the code for the MAIF torque controller code and the tests with the 7DOF Panda robot.*